 ExxonMobil Exploration and the American Geosciences Institute are pleased to announce that they will be holding the eighth annual Leadership Academy in Earth science and STEM for elementary school teachers in Houston, Texas, June 19-24, 2016.
 The program starts with a reception and dinner on the evening of Sunday, June 19th, and concludes at noon on the 24th.

-The Academy will provide teachers with Earth science content, hands-on activities, resources and field experiences that they can use with their students in the classroom and with their colleagues in professional development settings.
+The academy will provide teachers with Earth science content, hands-on activities, resources and field experiences that they can use with their students in the classroom and with their colleagues in professional development settings.
 The program will be residential in Houston, and all academy-related travel, lodging and subsistence costs will be covered by a grant from ExxonMobil.
 We have space for up to 25 participants, and encourage teams of three or four to attend from each state or school district (although this is not a requirement).

 Topics covered during the 40 hours of the workshop will include: